arunkandregula/react-heatmap/README.md

-# HeatMap implemented primarily D3 and React
+# HeatMap implemented using D3 and React
-D3 Charts can be implemented in multiple approached in React:
+D3 Charts can be implemented in multiple approaches in React:
 Approach 1.
 D3 handles DOM.
 Approach 2.
 React handles the DOM taking advantage of virtual DOM.